CompressYourVideo - Free online video compressor

 Why is it free when others charge $10 a month?

-Most online compressors run the encode on their server, which means GPU bills they have to recoup.
+Most online compressors run the encode on their own servers, which means hardware and bandwidth bills they need to recoup.
 We pushed the encode to your browser instead.
-Different architecture, different unit economics.
+Different architecture, different cost structure.

 What's the file size limit?

 We set the upper bound at 2 GB.
-The real ceiling is your device's RAM — desktops handle 2 GB cleanly, phones usually start to struggle past 500 MB to 1 GB.
+The real ceiling is your device's memory: desktops usually handle 2 GB cleanly, phones tend to struggle past 500 MB to 1 GB.
 The upload card shows what your specific device can comfortably manage.

 Are there download limits per day?

-No. Some hosted tools throttle to 3-5 conversions per day on free tier; we don't, because each compression costs us nothing.
+No. Some hosted tools throttle free users to 3 to 5 conversions per day.
+We don't, because each compression costs us nothing.

 Watermarks and signups